 Saint John lived in a time when it was dangerous to be an outspoken, dedicated lover of icons, as he was.
-Born in 674 to devout Christians, John always lived under Moslem rule.
+Born in 674 to devout Christians, John always lived under Muslim rule.
 His father held a high position as the financial officer for the governing caliph.
 In fact, John would succeed his father in that post.
-He was also well-versed in theology, astronomy, mathematics and musical composition.
-His father had bought the freedom of a captive—a very learned monk from Sicily-- taken in a raid on the coast of Italy.
+In addition to finance he was well-versed in theology, astronomy, mathematics and musical composition.
+His far-sighted father had bought the freedom of a captive, a very learned monk from Sicily, taken in a raid on the coast of Italy.
 John's father gave him the position of tutor to John, who made rapid progress as a student.

-In 726, perhaps influenced by Moslem thinking, the Byzantine Emperor Leo III "the Isaurian", issued an edict prohibiting the veneration of icons.
+In 726, perhaps influenced by Muslim thinking, the Byzantine Emperor Leo III "the Isaurian" issued an edict prohibiting the veneration of icons.
 He ignored the protests of the Patriarch of Constantinople, a slight which showed how influential iconoclasm had become in the Byzantine court.

 John, in response, wrote the first of three treatises "against those decrying the Holy Images."
 When the emperor followed his first edict with another forbidding not only veneration but even the public display of icons, John wrote his second treatise, and then a third.

 What made John's writing especially effective was his ability to put his thoughts in simple language.
 Though his thinking was brilliant, he managed to make it understandable to anyone willing to pay close attention.
 His writings rallied many people to the cause of preserving icon veneration, which the nervous iconoclast emperor rightly perceived as a threat.